brousalis/brousalis.com/source/_posts/2011-12-15-rakefile-tips-for-jekyll.markdown

   puts `jekyll`
 end

-# Uploads the site to your server - Make sure you replace the username and password
+# Uploads the site to your server
+# NOTE: Replace you@domain.com
 desc 'rsync the contents of ./_site to the server' task :sync do puts '* Publishing files to live server'